-Get the details of what Jonathan Lawson is promoting and how you can find much better final expense life insurance from other insurance companies.
+Learn the truth about who Jonathan Lawson is, what he promotes for Colonial Penn, and how you can find much better final expense life insurance options from other insurance companies.

-It’s a guaranteed acceptance whole life policy that does not require you to answer health questions.
+The $9.95 plan Jonathan Lawson promotes is a guaranteed acceptance whole life insurance policy that does not require you to answer health questions.

-Regardless of your past medical history, you cannot be denied this coverage.
+Regardless of your medical history, you cannot be denied this coverage.

 The $9.95 plan sounds very affordable on the surface.
 But is it?

-Most people fail to consider just how much coverage you get for $9.95 per month.
+Most people fail to consider how much coverage you get for $9.95 monthly.

 |$9.95 Plan Product Details|